What is electronic posting?

 When is the information about the thesis and the public defence published in the University thesis database?

-When you finish posting by leaving seven printed copies of the dissertation to the staff at the Information Desk at Carolina Rediviva, you will receive a posting receipt, sent to your email address, confirming that your thesis has been posted.
-(Monograph dissertations published in one of the series titles in Acta Universitatis Upsaliensis need to be posted with ten printes copies.)
+When you finish posting by leaving five printed copies of the dissertation to the staff at the Information Desk at Carolina Rediviva, you will receive a posting receipt, sent to your email address, confirming that your thesis has been posted.
 Once this is done, your thesis is made public on upcoming public defence dates webpage in DiVA.

 What is required for posting?

-To post, the doctoral student must have received approval of the thesis from the relevant faculty and have booked a date for the public defence.
+To post, you must have received approval of the thesis from the relevant faculty and have booked a date for the public defence.
 Information about the thesis and public defence must also be registered in DiVA.
-Seven printed copies of the dissertation must also be handed over to the Information Desk at Carolina Rediviva when posting.
-(Monograph dissertations published in one of the series titles in Acta Universitatis Upsaliensis need to be posted with ten printes copies.)
+Five printed copies of the dissertation must also be handed over to the Information Desk at Carolina Rediviva when posting.

 Where should I do the posting?

 You do the posting at the Information Desk at Carolina Rediviva.
-Enter through Carolina Rediviva's main entrance.
-The information desk, which you will find straight ahead, is open for dissertation matters at 09:00–15.00 every weekday during the academic year, except public holidays and busy days.
+Enter through the main entrance and go straight ahead.
+The Information Desk is open for dissertation matters at 09:00–15.00 every weekday during the academic year, except public holidays and busy days.
 You must authenticate with a driver's license, passport or ID card (Campus card does not apply).

 Where can I apply for a shortened posting time?